exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

      VAR inverted = not(true)  # inverted will be false
      ```

+   - Note: For disambiguation purposes, this function is not equivalent to the MIPS `not` function, which can be used to process a bitwise not operation.
+To use the bitwise not operation, you need to use the `bit_not(value)` function, as specified in the chapter on native MIPS bitwise functions.

 4. **min(value1, value2):**
    - The `min()` command is used to retrieve the smallest value between two inputs.
 It compares `value1` and `value2` and returns the lesser of the two.
    - Example: